Freddie Smith

 Freddie Matthew Smith (born March 19, 1988) is an American television actor.
-He is best known for his character Sonny Kiriakis, the first openly gay contract role on the daytime soap opera Days of Our Lives.
+He is best known for his character Sonny Kiriakis, the first openly gay contract role on the daytime soap opera Days of Our Lives for which he won the Daytime Emmy Award for Outstanding Younger Actor in a Drama Series in 2015.
 He also briefly portrayed Marco Salazar in the new franchise of 90210 aired on The CW.